marco-a/buffered-object/README.md

 ## Why do you not use an options parameter instead?

 Because it is inconvenient and not flexible enough.

-The class is completely independent in this way.
+The class is completely independent with this design.